 Businesses owned by individuals who describe themselves as lesbian, gay, bisexual, transgender, and/or queer (LGBTQ) are finding a place at the supplier diversity table.
 In fact, for some in the supplier diversity field, the term has become known as a “next frontier” in the field.

 Though the LGBTQ designation is still relatively new among diverse suppliers, corporate supply chains are increasingly making business opportunities available.
-DiversityInc, for instance, in a recent article applauded nine major, LGBT-friendly corporations, including those with a percentage of procurement spend going to certified LGBT vendors.
+DiversityInc, for instance, in a recent article applauded major, LGBT-friendly corporations, including those with a percentage of procurement spend going to certified LGBT vendors.